 The present company did not have a system that alerted to new relevant tenders, so that monitoring of the portals was only sporadic when an employee thought of it.
 In the absence of central coordination, it even sometimes happened that two, three or four employees participated in one and the same tender with different offers completely independently of each other.

-Concrete steps for the automation of Aumass eProcurement
+4 Concrete Steps for the eProcurement Automation of Aumass

 To change this untenable state of affairs, the electrical retailer commissioned the Berlin-based startup Bots and People to solve the problem.
 First, the individual steps necessary to retrieve an order from Aumass eVergabe and feed it into the company's own system were analyzed.
 Then, using Chrome, Excel and the customer service and CRM sales software Zendesk, the applications involved in the process were identified.